-We enclose some details of what these lumps caused by these minor ailments look like:
+We enclose some details of what lumps caused by these minor ailments look like.

-Sebaceous Cysts are a general categorization for two types of cysts that effect the skin- Epidermoid cysts or Pilar Cysts.
+Sebaceous cysts are a general category for two types of cysts that effect the skin: epidermoid cysts or pilar cysts.

-We would suggest that because this lump has happened suddenly, and is painful to touch, that you get reviewed by your GP as soon as possible.
+Because this lump has happened suddenly and is painful to touch, we'd suggest that you get it reviewed by your GP as soon as possible.